-b) WORD returns its result as a counted string.
-This has four bad effects:

-1) The characters accepted by WORD must be copied from the input buffer into a temporary buffer, in order to make room for the count character that must be at the beginning of the counted string.
-The copy step is inefficient, compared to PARSE, which leaves the string in the input buffer and doesn't need to copy it anywhere.

-- 2) WORD must be careful not to store too many characters into the temporary buffer, thus overwriting something beyond the end of the buffer.
+- b) WORD returns its result as a counted string.
+This has four bad effects: - 1) The characters accepted by WORD must be copied from the input buffer into a transient buffer, in order to make room for the count character that must be at the beginning of the counted string.
+The copy step is inefficient, compared to PARSE, which leaves the string in the input buffer and doesn't need to copy it anywhere. - 2) WORD must be careful not to store too many characters into the transient buffer, thus overwriting something beyond the end of the buffer.
 This adds to the overhead of the copy step.
 (WORD may have to scan a lot of characters before finding the trailing delimiter.) - 3) The count character limits the length of the string returned by WORD to 255 characters (longer strings can easily be stored in blocks!).
-This limitation does not exist for PARSE. - 4) The temporary buffer is typically overwritten by the next use of WORD.
-This introduces a temporal dependency; the value returned by WORD is only valid for a limited duration.
-PARSE has a temporal dependency, too, related to the lifetime of the input buffer, but that is less severe in most cases than WORD's temporal dependency.
+This limitation does not exist for PARSE. - 4) The transient buffer is typically overwritten by the next use of WORD.